 Digital marketing thrives on the proper use of KPIs because almost everything can be measured and quantified.

-Social media is a haven of marketers due to the almost unlimited reach for virtually no cost.
+Social media is a haven for marketers due to the almost unlimited reach for virtually no cost.
 Tracking your social media reach will show you how effective your social media presence is.
 It tracks things such as likes, retweets, and shares.
-You are also able to connect how many leads are generated through social media reach and the percentage of traffic originating from each.
+You are also able to connect how many leads are generated through social media reach and the percentage of traffic originating from each platform.